I deftly hopped over the cracks and onto the shore, where two kitchen chairs sat on the beach for me to rest on for a minute:

 The first structure closest to me was this barn-shaped shed of unknown vintage.
 I have a feeling it predates the 1991 effort to restore the island:

 Here, amongst the undulating six-foot-deep drifts of snow is the skeleton of a tool shed, with the last remaining vacation house behind it:

 I assumed that the rubble of the other two houses lay crushed beneath the weight of all this snow.
 Behind the barn, the ruins of the c.1866 lighthouse tower:

 An overturned tractor with a front-loader sits in front of the house:

 This house is curious—it certainly doesn’t look like it was built in 2002…I mean look at that front door:

-The wood plank exterior and wooden columns also speak to older construction, or at very least a reconstruction using salvage materials.
-I think there is a chance that this might be an old lightkeeper’s house that has been added-onto with some modern McMansion construction.
+The wood plank exterior and wooden columns also speak to older construction, or at very least a reconstruction using salvaged materials.
+I think there is a chance that this might be an old lightkeeper’s house that has been added-onto with some modern McMansion construction ideas.

 Huh…a bar?
 That’s sure what it seems like: